 141. Interplay of Energy and Matter

 Life is an interplay of energy and matter.
-It all began with energy and then matter formed subsequently at different stages.
-The combination of molecules of matter gave rise to different types of compounds with varying properties which resulted in immense diversity.
-One such combination is the physical bodies of life forms which sustain on the energy coming from the arrangement of matter, known as food.
-Some life forms (trees) know how to make food from sunlight and others (animals) survive on the food made by them.
+It all began with energy and matter formed subsequently at different stages.
+The combination of molecules of matter gives rise to different types of compounds with varying properties resulting in immense diversity.
+One such combination is the physical bodies of life forms, which sustain themselves on energy derived from food.
+Some life forms like plants, know how to make food from sunlight and other living beings survive on the food made by them.
 In a nutshell, life is a game of energy and matter.

-This context would help us to understand some words used by Krishna like Brahma, Karma, Adhyatma, Adhibhutam, Adhidaivam and Adhiyajnah (7.28 and 7.29).
-Arjun wants to know about them (8.1 and 8.2) and Krishna says, "Adhibhutam is perishable nature; Adhidaivam is the purusha (residing in Pura i.e. city) and I am the Adhiyajnah here in the body" (8.4).
+This context would help us to understand some words used by Krishna like Brahma, Karma, Adhyatma, Adhibhutam, Adhidaivam and Adhiyajnah (7.29 and 7.30).
+Arjuna wanted to know about them (8.1 and 8.2) and Krishna replies, “Adhibhutam is perishable nature; Adhidaivam is the purush (residing in Pura i.e. city) and I am the Adhiyajnah here in the body” (8.4).

 Adhibhutam is the matter or ‘form’ which gets perished in time; Adhidaivam is like ‘formless’ energy present in the body; and Adhiyajnah makes this play possible like a director of a drama, Krishna being that director.

-Krishna said, "Detachment of cosmic energy capable of creation (bhuta-bhava-udbhava-karah visarga) is called karma."
-Energy is essential for anything to be done and karma is the play of energy which brings life to inert matter.
-Essentially, karma is the drawing of energy by life forms (matter) for their sustenance.
-What we perceive are the effects of this interplay which are known as karma-phal
+Krishna says, “separation (sacrifice) of cosmic energy capable of creation (bhuta-bhava-udbhava-karo-visargah) is called karma” (8.3).
+Energy is essential for anything to be done.
+Karma is the drawing of the energy by life forms (matter) for their sustenance.
+Essentially, karma is the play of energy which brings life to inert matter.
+The effects of this interplay are what we perceive as karma-phal.

-Krishna says 'swabhav' (intrinsic nature) is Adhyatma (8.3).
-For example, silence is our 'swabhav', while languages are acquired.
-Swabhav is what remains when we shed the 'borrowed'.
-While acquiring skills and things, it's about not letting them drive us into comparisons or define who we are.
+Krishna says ‘swabhaav’ (intrinsic nature) is Adhyatma (8.3).
+For example, silence is our ‘swabhaav’, while languages are acquired.
+Swabhaav is what remains when we shed the ‘borrowed’.
+The essence is that while we acquire skills and possessions, we shouldn’t let them lead us into comparisons or define who we are.

 Comments